No One Knows: Music video

 The music video for "No One Knows" was directed by Dean Karr and Michel Gondry; Gondry filmed the first half in June with Karr taking over in July.
 Josh Homme has said Gondry was chosen because he "did all those videos for Björk and we're huge fans of Björk, so we're excited".

 The video is split into two sections and switches between them throughout.
 The first has band members Homme, Nick Oliveri and Mark Lanegan driving a truck at night, whereupon they hit a deer.
-When they get out to inspect, the deer proceeds to attack them before going on a rampage in their International Harvester Scout, with the three band members tied to the hood of the car.
+When they get out to inspect, the deer proceeds to attack them before going on a rampage in their International Scout, with the three band members tied to the hood of the car.
 The deer's rampage only stops when it falls in love with a doe statue decorating a garden, proceeding to make love with it after mounting the heads of the band members on the wall like trophies.
 The second section of the video is of Homme, Oliveri, Troy Van Leeuwen and Dave Grohl performing the song against a black background.

 "No One Knows" received heavy rotation on music video channels culminating in a nomination for the MTV2 Award at 2003 MTV Video Music Awards, where it lost to AFI for "Girl's Not Grey".

 Subsequent recordings

 "No One Knows" has been covered by numerous groups, including The Section Quartet on their 2007 album, Fuzzbox, and Franco Saint de Bakker, with the song appearing on their 2004 release Live At The Ancienne Belgique.
 It was also covered by Razorlight as part of Jo Whiley's Live Lounge Tour on September 26, 2008.
 The Divine Comedy often covered "No One Knows" at live shows and one such performance appears on their 2004 DVD, Live at the Palladium.
-Mark Ronson also covered the song as a B-side to his single "Stop Me", and it later charted in the UK by itself.
+British DJ and producer Mark Ronson also covered the song as a B-side to his single "Stop Me", featuring Domino Kirke on vocals, and it later charted in the UK by itself.
+Ronson subsequently produced Queens of the Stone Age's 2017 studio album Villains.
 The Vaccines released their cover version in January 2021.

 The song was the first Queens of the Stone Age track to be remixed by British musical outfit Unkle.
 The "No One Knows" remix appeared as a B-side on the follow-up single, "Go with the Flow", as well as on the EP Stone Age Complication.